The Saguenay Region, Quebec: An All-in-One Destination

 In the Saguenay region, winter transforms the landscape into a snow-covered paradise, offering unique opportunities for winter hiking.
 Trails winding through the national parks and surrounding mountains offer an immersive experience of the region’s unspoiled wilderness.
 Whether on snowshoes or cross-country skis, hikers can explore snow-covered forests, icy valleys and panoramic peaks while admiring the tranquil beauty of Quebec’s winter.
 Trails such as the Sentier du Mont-Édouard in the Monts-Valin National Park or the Sentier des 21 in the Parc national du Fjord-du-Saguenay offer unique opportunities for discovery, with breathtaking views of snow-covered landscapes and total immersion in winter nature.
 From a one-day hike to a multi-day adventure, the Saguenay’s winter trails promise unforgettable experiences for outdoor enthusiasts and nature lovers alike.

-Not to be missed is the Vallée-des-Fantômes trail in the Parc des Monts-Valins!
+Don’t miss the Vallée-des-Fantômes trail in the Parc des Monts-Valins!
 This trail is a must in winter, with its natural sculptures created by snow and frost on conifers and trees.
 It takes you to the top of Pic-Dubuc, the highest accessible mountain in the Saguenay-Lac-Saint-Jean region, where you can enjoy a 360-degree view.
-Important note: you’ll need to book the Le Fantôme Express shuttle to access the trail.
+Keep in mind that you’ll need to book the Le Fantôme Express shuttle to access the trail.
 For more information, visit the SEPAQ website.

 Ice Fishing

-One of the quintessentially Canadian activities you’ll want to try if you’re on winter holiday!
+This is one of those quintessentially Canadian activities worth trying on a winter trip.
 Ice fishing on the Saguenay Fjord is a unique and unforgettable experience that offers fishing enthusiasts an authentic winter adventure in the heart of Quebec’s wilderness.
 This majestic fjord, surrounded by sheer cliffs and breathtaking icy landscapes, offers a spectacular setting for this activity.
-Anglers can sit comfortably on the ice, drill a hole with an auger and indulge their passion in a peaceful, unspoilt environment.
-Whether it’s to catch native fish such as pike-perch or lake trout, or simply to enjoy the peace and quiet of winter nature, ice fishing on the Saguenay Fjord is a captivating experience not to be missed during a visit to the region.
-Not only does this activity allow anglers to get back in touch with nature and practise their favourite pastime, it is also an opportunity to share convivial moments with the locals.
+Anglers can sit comfortably on the ice, drill a hole with an auger and indulge their passion in a peaceful, unspoiled environment.
+Whether it’s to catch native fish such as walleye or lake trout, or simply to enjoy the peace and quiet of winter nature, ice fishing on the Saguenay Fjord is a captivating experience not to be missed during a visit to the region.
+Not only does this activity allow anglers to get back in touch with nature and practice their favorite pastime, it is also an opportunity to share convivial moments with the locals.

 Since then, we’ve had the chance to try this superb activity as a family.
 We tell you all about it in our article!